michael-wojcik/michael-wojcik/README.md

 Hi! :wave::blush: I'm a Senior Developer at [Last Call Media](https://lastcallmedia.com/) :triangular_flag_on_post:

-Previously, I was a Senior Developer at Hook 42 :purple_heart: and a Drupal Developer at Elevated Third :large_blue_diamond: and Mediacurrent :ocean:
+Previously, I was a Senior Developer at Hook 42 :purple_heart: and a Drupal Developer at Elevated Third :small_blue_diamond: and Mediacurrent :ocean:

 I'm also an Acquia :droplet: Certified Developer—in Drupal 8 as of 2018 and in Drupal 7 as of 2016.